mrmdlab/Segmenthor/README.md

 - to compute the image embedding takes a long time, but to predict is very fast.
 Maybe GPU is necessary

 ## changelog
+- Fix bug: swap axes back to the original before saving mask
+- Fix bug: if multiple mask instances in one slice overlap, the volume displayed may be wrong.
 - Fix bug: should adjust brightness immediately after loading the image
 - Fix bug: display 3D images
 - Fix bug: print "Downloading" message before it begins to download